gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 ### **enemy**

 `/fight enemy [difficulty] (modifier)` engages the user with a one-off encounter with an enemy.
 This has a two minute cooldown across the board, but will be adjusted depending on difficulty at a later date.
-This takes place in the channel `#enemy-arena`.
+This takes place in the channel `#arena`.

 #### [required] difficulty